The Ermine Portrait

-It appeared the queen had not only tamed an ermine but from it's position in the painting it appears to actually love her.
+It appeared the queen had not only tamed a stoat but from it's position in the painting it appears to actually love her.

-When you see an animal in a 1600's painting affectionately posed like in this painting of my friend Elizabeth Brydges (who I write more about here) it's an indication that the person's kinship with animal's is of prime importance in their life.
-When that is true then the animal knows it and responds with affection like this dog is.
+A kinship with animals was very important in Queen Elizabeth's court.
+When you see an animal in a 16th century painting affectionately posed like in this painting of my friend Elizabeth Brydges (who I write more about here) it's an indication that a person loves animals a lot.
+When that is true then the animals know it and responds with affection like this dog is.
 It is not necessarily that the dog is a special pet.
 If that were the case here then the dog would be posed high up, next to her, like on a table or in her arms.
 (So it's not a good idea to invite these people on a hunt and you might ask if they are vegetarians before having them over after a successful hunt when you have killed, cooked and are serving up Bambi at the feast.)

 Anyone who copied her this time was doomed to fail, not once but twice.
-Once trying to tame a ermine and the other...whoa, I'll get to that in a few seconds.
+Once trying to tame a stoat and the other...whoa, I'll get to that in a few minutes.

-At least one woman died from bite infections they received while trying to tame an ermine.
-Another was killed by her own husband when she was jumping around and he was trying to stab the ermine that was biting her neck.
+At least one woman died from bite infections they received while trying to tame a stoat.
+Another was killed by her own husband when she was jumping around and he was trying to stab the little monster that was biting her neck.
 Many were bitten and many told others.
-Later about a hundred were actually reported to the authorities.
+Dozens of similar events were actually reported to the authorities.

 Here is the other reason they were doomed.
 Queen Elizabeth asked her attorneys and judges and they said that the law against non-royalty wearing ermine, as it was written, applied not only to dead but to also to live ermines as well (though they added that had not been the intent when the law was written and passed).

 Those who tried (or somehow managed) to wear a live ermine always showed it off to many people and so they were found out.
 They were then arrested and tried for breaking the law.
 Testimony also showed that each woman had usually pestered half a dozen people to get her an ermine.
-In turn she was warned 'not to try to wear an ermine' by an average of three people but that never stopped them it seemed.
+In turn she was warned 'not to try to wear an ermine' by an average of three people but that didn't stop some of them.

 Queen Elizabeth wore an ermine off and on at functions where lots of people saw her and did so for a year and a half.
 There were several great stories about the ermine affair that were so funny they spread like the plague.
 The queen began to worry about it getting out that it was all a trap before she had a chance to spring it.

 Queen Elizabeth decided that for the largest exposure she should first take the ermine to church.
-She had gotten one that was already sentenced to become a fur stole.
+She had gotten a stoat that was already sentenced to become part of a fur stole.